MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TransportRule.md

 In on-premises Exchange, this exception is available on Mailbox servers and Edge Transport servers.

 The ExceptIfAnyOfRecipientAddressMatchesPatterns parameter specifies an exception that looks for text patterns in recipient email addresses by using regular expressions.
-You can specify multiple text patterns by using the following syntax: "\<regular expression1\>","\<regular expression2\>",..."\<regular expressionN\>".
+You can specify multiple text patterns by using the following syntax: `"Regular expression1","Regular expression2",..."Regular expressionN"`.

 A match for this exception prevents the rule action from being applied to all recipients of the message.
 For example, if the action is to reject the message, the message is delivered to all recipients of the message, not just to the specified recipients.